Microsoft/azure-docs.pt-pt/articles/iot-dps/use-hsm-with-sdk.md

 Estão disponíveis informações sobre o hardware com DICE [aqui](https://azure.microsoft.com/blog/azure-iot-supports-new-security-hardware-to-strengthen-iot-security/).

-### <a name="use-x509-with-hardware"></a>Usar X. 509 com hardware
+### <a name="use-x509-with-hardware"></a>Use X.509 with hardware

-O serviço de provisionamento pode ser usado com **X. 509** em outro hardware.
+The provisioning service can be used with **X.509** on other hardware.
 Para estabelecer a ligação, é necessário uma interface entre o hardware e o SDK.
 Entre em contacto com o fabricante do seu HSM para obter informações sobre a interface.

 ### <a name="use-tpm"></a>Utilizar TPM